Nick Deocampo

 Nicolas Armada Deocampo (born 1959), best known as Nick Deocampo, is a Filipino filmmaker, film historian, film literacy advocate, film producer, author and the director of the Center for New Cinema.

 Education

-Deocampo completed his basic education at West Visayas State University and finished salutatorian at Iloilo High School in 1976.
-He graduated cum laude with a bachelor's degree in Theater Arts at the University of the Philippines (UP) in 1981.
+Deocampo completed his elementary education at the basic education unit of West Visayas State University and finished salutatorian at Iloilo High School in 1976.
+He graduated cum laude with a bachelor's degree in Theater Arts at the University of the Philippines Diliman (UP) in 1981.

+In 1982, after his university studies, he obtained a scholarship from the French government to study at Atelier de formation au cinéma direct (now Ateliers Varan), a crucial experience in his career.

 Under a Fulbright Scholarship Grant, Deocampo earned his Master of Arts degree in Cinema Studies at New York University in 1989.
 He was also a French government scholar and received his Certificate in Film at the Atelier du Formacion Au Cinema in 1989.
 He received another Fulbright grant as an international senior research fellow at the U.S. Library of Congress in Washington, D.C. in 2001.

 He has also held several academic positions and received several awards including: